icerpc/icerpc-docs/pages/docs/slice/language-guide/class-types.md

 This is an opt-in feature.
 It's not enabled by default.
 {% /callout %}

-When the Slice engine decodes a class instance received as part of a request or response payload, it tries to recreate a class with the type used by the sender.
+When the generated code decodes a class instance received as part of a request or response payload, it tries to recreate a class with the type used by the sender.
 This usually works because the application that encoded this class into a payload and the application that decodes the payload share the same Slice definitions.
 With our earlier example, they both know `CarPart` and `RearBumper`.